-I have dry skin 24/7, and this $11 cream takes me from scaly to glowy in seconds
+I have dry skin 24/7, and this $15 cream takes me from scaly to glowy in seconds

-Dry skin is often associated with winter, but if you're anything like me, you were "blessed" with scaly skin all year round.
-While having a sandpaper-like complexion can be frustrating, I'm here to tell you that, yes, you can achieve a dewy finish with the right products — and the celeb-favorite Weleda Skin Food is my ride-or-die.
-At just $11, it's not only affordable but also takes my skin from dull and flaky to luminous and hydrated in seconds.
+Dry skin is often associated with winter, but if you're anything like me, you were "blessed" with a scaly complexion all year round.
+While having a sandpaper-like skin can be frustrating, I'm here to tell you that, yes, you can achieve a dewy finish with the right products — and the celeb-favorite Weleda Skin Food is my ride-or-die.
+At just $15, it's not only affordable but also takes my skin from dull and flaky to luminous and hydrated in seconds.
 (Really!)
 Keep scrolling to see why I think it's worthy of a "glowing" review.

 Dry skin, be gone!
 This rich cream is packed with nourishing plant-derived ingredients to deliver essential hydration and a luminous finish.